kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 category: faq
 ---

-Blind the Eyes and all other in-progress and full-length works on this site are owned by K.A.
+Blind the Eyes and all other in-progress and full length works on this site are owned by K.A.
 Wiggins and no rights have been sold/licensed to any third parties as of March 2018.
 For all licensing enquiries, please [contact the rights holder.](mailto:kaiewrites@gmail.com)

 From September 2017 to March 2018 Blind the Eyes (Threads of Dreams book 1) was queried for representation and receieved multiple full requests.
 In March 2018, it entered an exclusive 45 day review period with Kindle Scout/Kindle Press for international ebook and audiobook rights.